akshayscu/akshayscu.github.io/README.md

 		b.
 You can delete the TASK by clicking the 'minus' symbol

 		c.
 You can update the TASK by right-clicking on the Task.

+		(There is always one Default List for the user at the start)